 Every enterprise is asking the same question in 2026: where does AI actually fit in our operations?
 After completing certifications in Large Language Models, Generative AI Studio, and Responsible AI — and deploying automation in production environments — here's what I've learned.
+The answer is rarely "everywhere."
+It is "in specific steps where judgment is pattern-matching, data is structured, and humans still own the outcome."

 Start with the Workflow, Not the Model